saadmankarious/ramRoutes/README.md

 # cornell-capstone

-I aim to develop a 2d video game called "Trials Of Venus" based on an adaptation of the Greek Mythology taking place at Cornell in the 21st century.
-The game aims to raise awareness about presseing environomental issues in a fun, mythtical way.
+I aim to develop a 2D video game called *Trials Of Venus*, based on an adaptation of Greek mythology set at Cornell in the 21st century.
+The game aims to raise awareness about pressing environmental issues in a fun, mythical way.

-#Software Used
+## Software Used
-Unity
+- Unity
-C#
+- C#
-Python
+- Python

-#Libraries & Technologies
+## Libraries & Technologies
-Firebase Backend
+- Firebase Backend
-Raspberry Pi
+- Raspberry Pi
-Procreate
+- Procreate